CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 1.3 Delimitation

-This module focuses on the forms of telework that are carried out in part or entirely in the home environment.
+This building block focuses on the forms of telework that are carried out partly or wholly in the home environment.
 It is assumed that there is a telecommunication link between the teleworking center and the institution, which makes it possible to exchange information and, if necessary, to access data in the institution.
 The requirements of this module cover three different areas:

 * the organization of telework,
 * teleworker's teleworker and